marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 appropriate version of Gradle if you do not have it installed already.

 ## Docker Cluster Preparation for Automated Testing
-The automated tests require a MarkLogic server, SonarQube server, and Postgres server.
+The automated tests require a MarkLogic server.
 The docker-compose file in the repository root includes these services.
 To prepare for running the automated tests, perform the following steps:
 ```
 docker-compose up -d --build
 ```

-You can now visit these web applications:
+You can now visit this web applications:
 * http://localhost:8000 to access the MarkLogic server.
-* http://localhost:9000 to use the SonarQube server as described in the "Running Sonar Code Analysis" section below.

 ## MarkLogic Preparation
 To prepare the MarkLogic server for automated testing as well as testing with the Confluent Platform, the Data Hub based application must be deployed.
 From the root directory, follow these steps:
 1. Run `./gradlew hubInit`
-2. Edit gradle-local.properties and set `mlUsername` and `mlPassword`
 3. Run `./gradlew -i mlDeploy`

 Note: If you change the version of Data Hub Framework used by this project, you should also delete the following directories: